Find out how to lazy load CSS background images to improve your website loading performance.

 Every single HTTP request decreases loading performance.
 For a simple image, the attribute loading="lazy"

 can be used in order to defer the loading of off-screen images until the image appears on the screen.
-Using lazy-loading we achieve at least 2 benefits over the traditional embedding in HTML.
+Lazy loading of images improves performance by reducing initial page load time, initial page weight, initial page rendering, and system resource usage.

-- Loading speed – with lazy loading, the page is loaded faster because only images that are visible on the screen are being loaded.
+- Initial page load time – with lazy loading, the page is loaded faster because only images that are visible on the screen are loaded.

 Set the goals for lazy loading CSS background